 - Vesting – an important note: Eligible employees begin to participate in the plan as soon as they are hired.
 Employees who begin working in a pension eligible position on or after January 1, 2014 will become fully vested after three years of service.
 This means after three years, you will have full ownership of any contributions made by Lehigh as well as the earnings associated with them.
 You have immediate ownership of your own contributions to the plan and the earnings associated with those contributions.

-- Matching Incentive - Lehigh will match a portion of your voluntary contribution at a rate of 50%.
+- Matching Incentive - Lehigh will match a portion of your voluntary contribution of up to 6% at a rate of 50%.
 This will allow you to increase Lehigh's total overall contribution.

 - Making Investment Choices - You can change where your savings are invested at any time.
 If you don’t elect specific funds for your money to be invested in, 100 percent of your funds will be deposited into a target date retirement fund based on your age.
 However you can change where your money is invested at any time.

 - The Roth Option - You can choose to set aside savings from your salary pre-tax or post-tax (Roth).
 Pre-tax savings lowers your income and provides tax savings to you in the current tax year.
 In the case of Roth retirement savings, because you have already paid tax on the money as income, you will not pay tax on the deposit amount when you withdraw it to spend in retirement, nor do you pay tax on account earnings.
 There are benefits and limitations to each saving method depending on your tax situation and personal goals.

 - Auto-Enrollment - Newly hired benefits eligible staff and faculty (as of January 1, 2014) will be automatically enrolled in the matching program at a rate of three percent of pay.
 New hires have 60 days from the start of their employment at the University to opt out of auto-enrollment.